-Any individual, club or Association may originate nominations.
+Any individual, club, or Association may originate nominations.
 The maximum number of nominations that may be submitted to the Federation per year is four per Association.
 These nominations are received by the Federation, upon review and approval by, the regional Association.
 No nomination should be forwarded to the Federation unless it has the support off the executive of the Association.
-Each Association receives Guidelines arid Nomination Forms from the Federation in October, The deadline for receipt of Nomination Forms by the Federation's Awards Co-ordinator is May 1st.
-This provides the time required for the Provincial Awards Co-ordinator to photocopy and mail the. submissions to the.
-Members of the Board of Governors for their review before the June Meeting.
+Each Association receives Guidelines and Nomination Forms from the Federation in October, The deadline for receipt of Nomination Forms by the Federation’s Awards Coordinator is April 1st.
+This provides the time required for the Provincial Awards Coordinator to photocopy and mail the submissions to the Members of the Board of Governors for their review before the May Meeting.

-Nominees must have been active in Square or Round Dancing, Clogging, or Line Dancing for not less than ten years Nominees may, be current or no-longer active dancers, callers or leaders, who qualify according to the criteria, defined under 1.
+Nominees must have been active in Square, Round Dancing, Clogging, or Line Dancing for not less than ten years.
+Nominees may, be current or no-longer active dancers, callers or leaders, who qualify according to the criteria, defined under 1.
 Purpose, above.
 Nominations for posthumous awards will also be accepted, according to the same criteria.

 i.
 The definition of the awards,

 ii, that the nominees must have been active in their field for at least ten years to be eligible for the Crocus Merit Award,